urielortega/urielortega/README.md

 - 👋 Hi, I’m @urielortega
 - 👀 I’m interested in UI/UX design
-- 🌱 I’m currently learning iOS development with SwiftUI
+- 🌱 I’m currently working on iOS Development with SwiftUI
 - 👨🏻‍💻 I’m looking to collaborate on iOS projects
 - 📫 How to reach me: urielortega2522@gmail.com